 Trauma creates change you don’t choose.
 Healing creates change you do choose – Michele Rosenthal

 What is psychological trauma?
 Does counselling help?

 Trauma happens when a person experiences a distressing event which was not anticipated.
 Each of us will react differently to trauma depending on our experiences and the type of event itself.

 Following a traumatic event, your brain responses may become heightened and everyday routines can be difficult to contend with.
 It can be challenging to return to normal and hard to know what to do with yourself.

 Counselling after trauma helps you to heal, as often, you can feel numb and disconnected from others which may lead to deep feelings of anguish and isolation.

 What are the causes of trauma?

-There are many different reasons why trauma occurs, some are highlighted below.
-Each can be experienced with differing levels of suffering depending on the individual.
+There are many different reasons why trauma occurs.
+Each traumatic event can be experienced with differing levels of suffering depending on the individual.

 Refers to emotional, physical, sexual or verbal abuse which can be a single event or a recurring form of abuse.
 If the sufferer feels violated in some way, then this can be considered abuse and is a traumatic experience.

 This could be a road traffic accident, accidentally harming another person or a fall.
 You do not have to be physically harmed yourself in an accident to experience trauma, so being a witness could affect you psychologically too.